giuseppe-salvatore/algo-trading-bot/apps/tax-report/README.md

 - Scripts automatically resolve paths relative to the project root, so they work regardless of where they're executed from
 - Profit/loss is calculated on every sale (partial or full), which is correct for tax reporting
 - Stock splits are automatically applied based on splits.json file (defaults to same directory as input file)
+- **Symbol name changes**: When a symbol changes names (e.g., MF → MFLTF → MFLTY), the script automatically:
+  - Accepts either the old or new symbol name as input
+  - Consolidates events from all related symbol names
+  - Generates the report using the latest symbol name
+  - Creates a symlink from the old symbol name to the latest report (if input was old name)
+  - Displays name change history in the report header